The Aramis: Facts

-The facts of the case were as follows: The plaintiffs were consignees of a cargo of steel coils shipped from Japan to Rotterdam under a bill of lading issued by the defendants, who were shipowners.
+The main facts of the case were as follows: (Note: Paul Todd comments that "the trial was conducted without oral evidence or full discovery, so ... the facts found were rather sparse".) the plaintiffs were consignees of a cargo of steel coils shipped from Japan to Rotterdam under a bill of lading issued by the defendants, who were shipowners.
 The bill of lading incorporated the Hague Rules and provided for English law and jurisdiction.
 The plaintiffs paid for the goods and received an endorsement of the bill of lading from their bank.
 The defendants delivered the goods to the plaintiffs at Rotterdam without production of the bill of lading and without obtaining a receipt or any other document.
-The goods were damaged and the plaintiffs claimed against the defendants for breach of contract and/or negligence.
+The goods were damaged, and the plaintiffs claimed against the defendants for breach of contract and/or negligence.

 The main issue was whether there was an implied contract between the plaintiffs and the defendants on the terms of the bill of lading.
 The defendants argued that there was no such contract because there was no offer and acceptance, no consideration, no intention to create legal relations, and no necessity to imply a contract.
 The plaintiffs argued that there was an implied contract because it was necessary to give business efficacy to the transaction and to reflect the reasonable expectations of the parties.

 The implication of a contract between a transferee of a bill of lading and a carrier was based on a doctrine known as Brandt v Liverpool, after a case decided in 1924.
 According to this doctrine, when a carrier delivers goods to a person who presents a bill of lading endorsed by or on behalf of the shipper, there is an implied contract between them on the terms of the bill of lading, unless there is evidence to show that they intended otherwise.
 This doctrine was developed to overcome the difficulties faced by transferees who could not sue on the original contract of carriage under the Bills of Lading Act 1855.